 - People and their relatives told us they felt safe living at the service.
-One person told us, "I am safer here than I was when I was living at home."
-A relative said, "I think [person] is very safe here and they certainly seem a lot more relaxed than they were when they lived in their own home". - People were protected from the risk of abuse and avoidable harm because staff knew how to identify and respond to allegations of abuse. - The provider had safeguarding policies in place and the registered manager and staff reported concerns accordingly.
+One person told us "They look in on me.
+If I call out (they come) reasonably quickly".
+A relative said, "[Person] is safe". - People were protected from the risk of abuse and avoidable harm because staff knew how to identify and respond to allegations of abuse.
+One staff member told us "We have safeguarding training.
+The manager comes around and brings us some questions and asks.
+Signs of abuse could be if there are bruises that are unexpected, changes in behaviour or swearing.
+I would report straight to the senior carer who is in charge of the floor and document it.
+If I couldn't I would go to the team leader or the manager.
+If not, then I would need CQC or police." - The provider had safeguarding policies in place and the registered manager and staff reported concerns accordingly.